PolarTaffy/PolarTaffy/README.md

-# Hey, the name's Evan! 👋
+# Hey, I'm Evan! 👋

 ## About Me
-I'm really passionate about learning new technologies and building cool things.
+I'm passionate about learning new technologies and building cool things.
 More specifically, I love creating things with the intention of focusing on how the user interacts with them.
 User-centered design, HCI and motion tracking/capture are really cool to me.
 I'm always also open to experimenting with various other fields of tech.

 ## Skills
 ### Programming Languages: